 |Powerful Poetry: including poetry by Hughes, Motion, Zephaniah, Dahl.||Travel writing: creative approaches to writing in the travel genre|

 In Year 9, the curriculum has been carefully designed to create a transition into Key Stage 4 study, culminating in an end-of-year GCSE-style examination.
 Our schemes of work in Year 9 require students to analyse a range of both fiction and non-fiction texts, therefore providing a sound basis for GCSE English Language and GCSE English Literature.
 Pupils enjoy analysing a range of more challenging literature as well as a range of non-fiction texts.
 We continue to emphasise the creative aspects of English, as students develop their writing skills and are offered opportunities to write for a range of different purposes.
-To enrich their learning, students benefit from a visit from a professional theatre company, to give a performance of a Shakespeare play and take part in a trip to Yorkshire Sculpture Park, as a stimulus for their creative writing.
+To enrich their learning, students benefit from a visit from a professional theatre company and take part in a trip to Yorkshire Sculpture Park, as a stimulus for their creative writing.

 Year 9 schemes of work:

-- Introduction to the modern novel: ‘Animal Farm’ by George Orwell
+- Approaches to the modern novel: ‘Animal Farm’ by George Orwell

-- Introduction to the poetry of power and conflict
+- Introduction to GCSE.
+Poetry: poetry of power and conflict

 At Key Stage 4, students are entered for GCSEs in English Language and English Literature GCSE.

 We follow the AQA Specification (links below).
 Final assessment of these GCSEs will take place at the end of Year 11, in the form of four separate examinations.
-In preparation for these examinations, students study a range of texts, including modern novels and plays such as ‘An Inspector Calls’ and ‘Sign of the Four’, Shakespeare’s ‘Romeo and Juliet’ and a range of poetry from the Power and Conflict cluster of the AQA Anthology.
+In preparation for these examinations, students study a range of texts, including modern novels and plays such as ‘An Inspector Calls’ and ‘A Christmas Carol’, Shakespeare’s ‘Romeo and Juliet’ and a range of poetry from the Power and Conflict cluster of the AQA Anthology.
 Students are also expected to develop their speaking and listening abilities, including a formal assessment of their presentation skills.